mems/calepin/Data/Unicode/Unicode.md

 - [How to normalise strings, and a new command tool to help – The Eclectic Light Company](https://eclecticlight.co/2017/04/10/how-to-normalise-strings-and-a-new-command-tool-to-help/)
 - Apfelstrudel, [Downloads – The Eclectic Light Company](https://eclecticlight.co/downloads/)

-Normalization forms
+Normalization forms:

-NFC - Precomposed string with canonical mapping
+- NFC: Precomposed string with canonical mapping
-NFD - Decomposed string with canonical mapping
+- NFD: Decomposed string with canonical mapping
-NFKC - Precomposed string with compatibility mapping NFKD - Decomposed string with compatibility mapping
+- NFKC: Precomposed string with compatibility mapping
+- NFKD: Decomposed string with compatibility mapping